Copy Paste Name To Search

 __________

-TPB's notes: this very well written light verse is typical of don marquis who is a champion at it. in our view here at TPB, there's a tragic element to his verses as well but the author cannot submit to it and he is in someway buried inside the roach.
+TPB's notes: this very well written light verse is typical of Don Marquis who is a champion at it.
+In our view here at TPB, there's a clearheaded pathos to his verses as well but the author cannot submit to it and he is in someway buried inside the roach.
+Which perhaps makes for a fun read?
+Your judgment.